zGaly/swift-quoteoftheday/README.txt

 - Use the hamburger menu for intuitive navigation
 - Built with MVVM for clean separation of logic and UI
 - Fetches quotes from a live API (API Ninjas)
+- Write reflections for your favorite quotes
+- View all past reflections grouped by quote
+- Edit and delete individual reflections
+- Search reflections by text or category
+- View the number of reflections per quote

 ## Architecture